 To copy the properties of one target device, and paste those properties to other target device members:

-Note: Target devices that use personal vDisks can only inherit the properties of another target device that uses a personal vDisk.
+Note: Target devices that use virtual disks can only inherit the properties of another target device that uses one.

-- In the Console’s details pane, right-click on the target device that you want to copy properties from, then select Copy device properties.
+- In the Citrix Provisioning console’s Details pane, right-click on the target device that you want to copy properties from, then select Copy device properties.
 The Copy Device Properties dialog appears.

 - Click Close to close the dialog.